Nightmarlin/Nightmarlin.github.io/_posts/2019-02-28-Good-Nightmarlin.md

 I also added a text box called `TxtToAdd`, this is where we will get the input from (simulating B's program)

 > B: Wait what does all this do
-> $\aleph$: So it's basically what you've written so far, but done in 10 minutes by me.
+> $ \aleph $: So it's basically what you've written so far, but done in 10 minutes by me.
 > B: Ok then

 ### Solving the problem